 They feature everything from brisket to beef and rabbit to chicken.

 No stew is complete without the veggies, so there are plenty of potatoes, carrots, and onions.

-Of course, we are talking about German food.
+Of course, we are talking about German food, not, say Croatian foods,.
 So you’ll find a couple of brews in there, too!

 Grab a bowl, get cozy, and let’s explore these German stews.